sergey-horoshko/galleryFilms/README.md

 # my-films

-This template should help get you started developing with Vue 3 in Vite.
+This project should help get you started developing with Vue 3, VueRouter, Vuex and Vite.

 ## https://sergey-horoshko.github.io/galleryFilms/